wp-plugins/flyzoo/readme.txt

 = How do I embed a group chat into a page? =

-Log into the Dashboard, click on CHATS, locate your chat room and click on "Get embedding code".
+Log into the Dashboard, click on SETUP > GROUP CHATS, locate your chat room and click on "Get embedding code".

 Here you find the shortcode (or javascript version).
 Copy the shortcode and past it into your preferred page.
 (Please note: to embed a group chat you need at least the PRO plan)